ncskth/durin/README.md

 ## Contact

-Reach out to Juan or Jens if you need anything
+Reach out to Juan or Jens if you need anything.